MikhailSterkhov/JRestFramework/README.md

+## WARNING

+**This project is no longer supported!**
+A new version is available in a separate repository: [jrest2](https://github.com/MikhailSterkhov/jrest2)

+---

 # JRestFramework
 Create a REST project services structure with a JRestFramework

-## WARNING

-This project is no longer supported!
-A new version is available in a separate repository: [jrest2](https://github.com/MikhailSterkhov/jrest2)

 ---